AdobeDocs/campaign-classic.en/help/rn/using/latest-release.md

 * The email address validation rules in relation to soft bounces have been enhanced.
 [Read more](help/delivery/using/understanding-delivery-failures.md)

+* For Debian, Campaign now uses system PCRE libraries when they are available.

+* Campaign now allows the use of a more recent system ODBC library.

+* For Linux, the watchdog process is now started with a new native systemd unit: nlserver.service.
+The watchdog launches the required nlserver processes and supervises them.
+The PID file is no longer required, it is handled by systemd. systemd will supervise the watchdog and relaunch it if it crashes.
+When installing the 20.1 Linux package, the old service (/etc/init.d/nlserver6) is removed, if required, and the new one is created.
+No manual action is required.

+* The database record management was enhanced.

+* A timeout has been added to the LINE servlet when opening a connection to load a rich image.
+If the image is taking to much time to load, the servlet stops the connextion to avoid a bottleneck.

+* Improved the performance of the database update wizard.

 **Patches**

 * Fixed an account key encryption issue when using the Hadoop connector.

+* Fixed a regression issue due to the implementation of SSL certification which caused the user connection to fail on Windows server.
+(NEO-20629)

+* Fixed an issue with the incremental query activity in case of negative workflow IDs.
+(NEO-19779)

+* Fixed an encoding issue when running queries via the Netezza FDA connector.
+(NEO-19594)

+* Fixed an issue which led to an error when using the POST method in the **Web Download** workflow event activity.

+* Fixed an issue with offer proposition generation.
+(NEO-18176)

+* Fixed a footer display issue when using the acquisition web form template.

+* Fixed an issue when parsing the URLs in the content of continuous deliveries which could cause them to crash.

+* Fixed an issue with the **Start** and **End** fields not being computed when creating a new campaign.

+* Fixed an issue with the **File Download** workflow activity when using a URL.

+* Fixed an issue when previewing an imported list in a query activity of a report.
+(NEO-13119)

+* Fixed an issue which displayed an outdated image when selecting the **Powered by Campaign** personalization block in the email editor.

+* The network communication between the client and the server has been improved.

+* Fixed an issue when too many workflows are created in the same campaign.
+Now you can not create more than 28 workflows.
+A warning is displayed.

+* Fixed an issue when using the **A selection of columns* reconciliation option in a **Union** worklow activitiy.

+* Fixed a console crash issue that could occur when using a corrupted enrichment list in a workflow.
+(NEO-18096)

+* Fixed various console crash issues that could occur in workflows (NEO-18010, NEO-18032)

+* Fixed an issue which allowed the execution of an **External signal** workflow activity even when it was disabled.

+* Fixed an issue when creating a new schema.

+* Fixed a tracking issue when sending SMS messages.
+(NEO-19595)